 Halloween can be a festive and fun time of year for children and families, but for family pets, it can be a stressful and even dangerous time of year.
-Here are some important tips for keeping your cat safe and healthy during this time of the year.
+Here are some important Halloween safety tips for your cat to keep him safe and healthy during this time of the year.

 - Unfortunately during this time cats may become the subjects of mischief or pranks.
 Keep your outdoor cats inside several days before and several days after Halloween.
 Black cats are especially at risk this time of year and many shelters will not allow black cats to be adopted during the last half of October as a safety precaution.
 If you own a black cat, it is strongly recommended that they be kept indoors during the entire month of October.